Online Master of Public Health Option

 Associate Dean for Academic and Faculty Affairs

-In her associate dean role, Ellen oversees the MPH program, including the MPH online option.
+In her associate dean role, Laurel oversees the MPH program, including the MPH online option.
 She works closely with faculty, the MPH Administrative Director, and the MPH Internship Coordinator and is a resource for future and current students.

 In 2014, our college was accredited by the Council for Education in Public Health – the first in Oregon.
 This distinction provides our students with more resources, more opportunities to engage in research, and faculty experts who specialize in a variety of public health topics.